IBM/db2forzosdeveloperextension-about/_posts/2021-03-12-Running-SQL-from-different-types-of-files.md

     For example, you can specify commit and rollback settings, and you can set the [CURRENT SCHEMA](https://www.ibm.com/support/knowledgecenter/SSEPEK_12.0.0/sqlref/src/tpc/db2z_currentschema.html) and [CURRENT PATH](https://www.ibm.com/support/knowledgecenter/SSEPEK_12.0.0/sqlref/src/tpc/db2z_currentpath.html) special registers.
 For information about the commit and rollback options, see  [Committing and rolling back changes]({{site.baseurl}}/2021/03/16/Committing-and-rolling-back-changes.html).

-3. Highlight the statement, right-click it, and select **Run Selected** SQL from the context menu.
+3. Highlight the statement, right-click it, and select **Run Selected SQL** from the context menu.

 That's it.
-Results are displayed in the **SQL Results** page that opens when the statement completes and stored in the **Query History** list.
+Results are displayed in the **SQL Results** page that opens when the statement completes and stored in the **Query History** view.

 ![SQL Results view]({{site.baseurl}}/assets/images/runsql-results.png)